Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitivity_labels.md

 Eligible customers (new and existing) can activate a set of default protection labels and policies.
 See [here](https://learn.microsoft.com/en-us/microsoft-365/compliance/mip-easy-trials?view=o365-worldwide#default-sensitivity-labels).

 ![](img/20230628-042825.png)

+### External Access
+Accessing protected content requires authentication with a Microsoft Service Account (MSA) associated with an email address.
+This means a user must have a Microsoft account in some tenant to access protected content.

+See [Configure secure document collaboration](https://learn.microsoft.com/en-us/previous-versions/azure/information-protection/secure-collaboration-documents) for more info.

 ## Roles and Permissions
 - Reference